 Fat is stored in the body in two distinct ways, Yale researchers have discovered.
 While the finding may not help people shed excess pounds, it may shed light on how to prevent health problems associated with weight gain.

-“We need a better understanding of how cells actually package fat,” said Tobias Walther, associate professor of cell biology at Yale and senior author of the study published online February 14 in the journal Developmental Cell.
+“We need a better understanding of how cells actually package fat,” said Tobias Walther, associate professor of cell biology at Yale and senior author of the study published online on February 14 in the journal Developmental Cell.
 “The cell’s inability to process all the excess energy — not the fat itself — is what causes most health problems.”

 Unused metabolic energy triggers the production of triacylglycerol and the creation of fat in the form of lipid droplets.
 Mammals have developed specialized fat cells called adipose tissue to store this energy.
 It is the rapid expansion of these lipid droplets while storing excess calories that cause the bulging waists and thighs that plague dieters.
 Health problems occur when cells become overwhelmed with lipids and lose their ability to store energy.
 The result is inflammation, insulin resistance, fatty liver, and other health problems associated with obesity.